 This scene from one of the most popular films of all time has been used ever since as a cautionary tale of how people attempt to hide their true nature from others, especially when it comes to leadership.
 Oscar Diggs, the true name of the wizard, was a fast-talking salesman who stretched and distorted the truth to promote himself and whatever he was selling.
 As one commentator writes, "Oz was an ordinary conman who used magic tricks and props to make himself appear great and powerful," neither of which he was.
 At heart, he was not a bad man, but as the citizens of Oz elevated him to a leadership position that he was neither qualified or ready for, he retreated ever more into himself, surrounded by guards and advisers whose allegiance was rooted in fear.
 Before long, the lies grew beyond the man and Diggs became trapped in a false persona of his own creation.
 Fear prevented him from revealing the truth.

-A similar scenario can play out with anyone in positions of authority if we are not careful.
+A similar scenario can play out with anyone in positions of authority if they are not careful.
 We all tend to wear masks to some degree at various points in our lives to hide who we truly are from others (that's a topic for another discussion).
 Yet the more we try to hide from others, like Diggs, the more we begin to retreat into ourselves, becoming isolated and even fearful.

 Weak leaders who are unsure of their abilities will sometimes find safety in hiding behind curtains of their own making.
 Strong leaders keep the curtains pulled back and open themselves up to those they lead.
 It takes more courage to open ourselves up and risk exposing our inadequacies than it does to overstate and self-promote our abilities.
 That failed to work for the Wizard of Oz and eventually it fails to work for anyone who tries it.
 Why?
 Because there will always be a courageous Dorothy who will challenge the Wizard and there will always be a tenacious Toto who will risk themselves to pull back the curtains of lies, injustice, or both.